unikorn-cloud/compute/README.md

 <summary>Helm</summary>

 Create a `values.yaml` for the server component:
-A typical `values.yaml` that uses cert-manager and ACME, and external DNS could look like:
+A typical `values.yaml` that uses cert-manager and ACME, and external DNS might look like:

 ```yaml
 global: